Situation is relatively calm on Line of Contact

-Yerevan /Mediamax/.
-The situation on the Artsakh-Azerbaijan Line of Contact has been relatively calm throught the day and on the night of March 3.
+Yerevan/Mediamax/.
+Throughout the day and on the night of March 8, the situation on the Artsakh-Azerbaijan Line of Contact was relatively calm.

-Azerbaijan violated the ceasefire regime for more than 40 times, releasing around 380 shots from firearms of various calibers in the direction of Armenian positions.
+Azerbaijan violated the ceasefire regime for around 40 times, releasing over 450 shots from firearms of various calibers in the direction of Armenian positions.

-Azerbaijan Armed Forces also applied D-44 howitzer and 60mm mortar launcher on the Eastern direction of the front line, firing 9 shells.
+Throughout the day and on the night of March 7, Azerbaijani Armed Forces committed over 40 ceasefire violations, firing around 500 shots in the direction of Armenian positions.

 CommentsDear visitors, You can place your opinion on the material using your Facebook account.
 Please, be polite and follow our simple rules: you are not allowed to make off - topic comments, place advertisements, use abusive and filthy language.
 The editorial staff reserves the right to moderate and delete comments in case of breach of the rules.